Mohammad Abdul Mubeen: Military career

 General Mubeen with Indian Chief of Army Staff General Deepak Kapoor at New Delhi on 15 March 2010.

 General Mubeen in forum with Indian Defence Minister A. K. Antony on 2010.

 Mubeen commanded two infantry battalions as lieutenant colonel.
 At the staff level, he served as brigade major at 46th Independent Infantry Brigade, general staff officer first grade (operations) in an infantry divisional headquarters and in Bangladesh Military Academy, he was also the private secretary to the former chief of army staff lieutenant general Nuruddin Khan.
 As brigadier general, he was appointed as director of military training directorate at army headquarters and commanded an infantry brigade.

 He was promoted to major general in 2003 and designated as director general of Bangladesh Institute of International and Strategic Studies and was commandant of the Defence Services Command and Staff College.
 Mubeen tenured as general officer commanding of the 55th infantry division and the 24th infantry division until 2008.
 He was then upgraded to lieutenant general and assigned as the principal staff officer of the Armed Forces Division on 4 June 2008.
 Mubeen rendered his service as a peacekeeper in the capacity of chief of staff (Northern Region) in United Nations Operation in Mozambique (ONUMUZ).

 Army Chief (2009-2012)

 In June 2009, he was made the new Army Chief, succeeding Mooen U Ahmed.

 As army chief, he strengthened ties with India.
 Under his tenure, both countries had joint military exercises.

 Personal life

 He is married to Syeda Sharifa Khanom, and has two sons and a daughter.
-His elder son is a third-generation army officer; Abdul Mubeen's father was an army officer as well.
+His elder son Sharif is a third-generation army officer; Abdul Mubeen's father was an army officer as well.
 He enjoyed golfing as a pastime, and was a decorated player in the army hockey team during his early days.